There are no products listed under this category.

 • Mechanical damage

-In particular, to prevent loss of magnetism for a magnet, don't use the magnet in places where it is exposed to extreme heat, especially for neodymium magnets which have a lower maximum operating temperature than other major types of permanent magnets.
+In particular, to prevent loss of magnetism for a magnet, don't use the magnet in places where it is exposed to extreme heat, especially for neodymium magnets which have a lower maximum operating temperature than other major types of permanent magnets

 How to choose different types of permanent magnets?

 There are four main types of permanent magnets: Neodymium, Samarium cobalt, ceramic and Alnico magnets.
 The former two are rare-earth magnets and are generally more expensive as gauged by magnet weight.
 However, these rare-earth magnets, in particular Neodymium magnets, are the magnets with strongest magnetic strength, and may be more economic and efficient when small magnet size is a primary concern in application design.
 Other concerns such as temperature stability, resistance to demagnetization, corrosion, and mechanical stress should also be considered when the need comes.
 In brief, neodymium magnets have the lowest maximum operating temperature among these four types of magnets, mechanical strength, and prone to corrosion if left unprotected by coating or plating but high resistance to demagnetization.
 SmCo magnets have higher resistance to heating and corrosion but low mechanical strength and are more expensive.
-Ceramic magnets are generally cheap and resistance to corrosion but brittle and chip or crack easily.
-Alnico magnets have outstanding temperature stability even at very high temperature, though they are more easily demagnetized.
+Ceramic magnets are generally cheap and resistant to corrosion but brittle and chip or crack easily.
+Alnico magnets have outstanding temperature stability even at very high temperatures, though they are more easily demagnetized.